« Back to search results|

 Skills Desired: No farming experience is required, just a genuine interest in immersing yourself in helping make this farm run.
 If you do have farming experience, great, you'll have much more responsibility here than on a larger farm.
 Successful interns in past years have come from very diverse backgrounds, but all expressed a clear interest in someday starting their own farm.

-Housing: Housing on farm in a RV trailer is provided.
+Housing: Housing on farm in a rustic RV trailer is provided.
+You can park it up by the barn and close to the communal kitchen or out back with your own private Mt.
+Rainier view.
 Or commute to the farm if you live nearby and don't mind getting up early.
-TO APPLY: Please email a cover letter and resume to email@example.com

 Preferred method Of Contact: Email a resume and cover letter